Menu

 • Guaranteed sabbatical for academics coming back from maternity leave

-• We have a 100% return rate from maternity leave
+• We have a 100% return rate on maternity leave

 • Established an LGBTQ staff-student group called Out in Geography

-• Established an network for our Black, Asian and minority ethnic staff and students
+• Established a network for our Black, Asian and minority ethnic staff and students

 • Established a network for Women in the Physical Geography